pran-7-5/eco_style/README.md

 ________________________________________________
 Vegetables
 ________________________________________________
-Koshola saag(spinach)(other saags should be avoided), Pumpkin (very big ones areGMO), Potal, Sweet potato, Green egg plant(only one in a day not more, and small one not big one, big one is GMO, purple is GMO), Raddish, Green bananas, green Chili ( careful don't buy big GMO ones), Lemon (what to say its magical).
+Koshola saag(spinach)(other saags should be avoided), Pumpkin (very big ones areGMO), Patal, Sweet potato, Green egg plant(only one in a day not more, and small one not big one, big one is GMO, purple is GMO), Raddish, Green bananas, green Chili ( careful don't buy big GMO ones), Lemon (what to say its magical).

 ** Onion, tomato, corn, okra, carrot, turnip, cauliflower, cabbage, broccoli, palak, peas, bell pepper, Peas, Beans, Potato (brownies/fries), beans etc should be avoided.